 Transition F2:P1.
 This transition occurs on one or more consecutive locality check failures.
-Locality check fails when L' is not available for the transmitter to read within 7 ms and the watchdog timer at the downstream side expires or on a mismatch between L and L'.
+If the downstream side receives the LC_Send_L_prime message, locality check fails due to mismatch of L and L' at the downstream side.

 Transition F2:F3.
 The downstream side implements SKE after successful completion of locality check.